 During your hospital stay you will have daily goals which you will be encouraged to achieve.
 A team of doctors, nurses and other health care professionals will be monitoring your progress and will support you in reaching your goals.
+You can have a patient held diary to complete if you wish; please ask the colorectal nurses.

 It will mean a stay of approximately 5 days in hospital.
-Most patients can be admitted on the day of surgery but in a very small number of cases admission the day before the operation may be necessary.
+Most patients can be admitted on the day of surgery but in a small number of cases admission the day before the operation may be necessary.